-1. Find and understand legal authority relating to search and seizure and the gathering and admissibility of evidence in the U.S. criminal justice system.
-2. Explain and apply the legal rules for interrogation and confession.
-3. Identify proper methods of labeling and storing evidence and initiating court testimony.
-4. Describe how the constitution and case law applies, Fourth Amendment protections, and the exclusionary rule to protect due process rights.
+- 1. Find and understand legal authority relating to search and seizure and the gathering and admissibility of evidence in the U.S. criminal justice system. - 2.
+Understand and apply the legal rules for interrogation and confession. - 3.
+Identify proper methods of labeling and storing of evidence and initiating court testimony. - 4.
+Understand how the constitution and case law applies, Fourth Amendment protections and the exclusionary rule to protect due process rights.